 Asics Roadhawk FF Review

-As one would expect, the Asics 33 assortment met with a quick and forgettable demise.
+As expected, the Asics 33 assortment met with a quick and forgettable demise.

 In hindsight, the missing link was a suitable midsole platform.
 For years, Asics has relied on its Gel tech (more form than function, though) to market its running shoes, preferably a foam compound.

-Then Asics hit a relative breakthrough with its new Flytefoam material, an EVA foam variant with fibers molded.
+Then, Asics hit a relative breakthrough with its new Flytefoam material, an EVA foam variant with molded fibers.
 The $250 Metarun was the first to feature Flytefoam, followed by the Dynaflyte and others.

-The new Roadhawk FF is proof that Flytefoam isn’t tiered exclusive but relatively price and platform-agnostic.
+The new Roadhawk FF proves that Flytefoam isn’t tiered exclusive but relatively price and platform-agnostic.
 Even at an MSRP of $100, the Roadhawk features full-length Flytefoam, which even more expensive models do not have.

-While it is good that Asics has made Flytefoam accessible, they should exercise caution in maintaining price-value across their assortment.
-Else, if all shoes have Flytefoam, why pay more for one shoe over the other?
+While it is good that Asics has made Flytefoam accessible, they should exercise caution in maintaining price value across their assortment.
+Otherwise, if all shoes have Flytefoam, why pay more for one shoe?

 ASICS FrontRunner – Roadhawk FF Review: Better for …